ericholscher/ericholscher.com/site/blog/drafts/write-the-docs-2014.rst

 now is your chance.

 We'd love to hear your ideas for talks on the many and varied aspects of documentation.
-Our favorite topics are those that deliver hard-earned knowledge based on real-world experience and research.
+We love talks that deliver hard-earned knowledge based on real-world experience and research.
-We are happy to accept talks from all skill levels and Come share with us!
+That said, we are happy to accept talks from all skill levels and backgrounds.
+We believe that beginners can teach us just as much about good documentation as experts can.
+Come share with us!

 * `Write the Docs EU talks`_ will be accepted until **January 31**